-- Make sure Sync bookmarks, highlights and collections is checked.
+Step #2.
+Make sure Sync bookmarks, highlights, and collections are checked.

 Connect your iPhone/iPad (where you have the iBooks collection) to your computer and:

-- Fire up iTunes and click on your iPhone/iPad shown on top-right of the iTunes window
+Step #1.
+Fire up iTunes and click on your iPhone/iPad shown on top-right of the iTunes window.

 Now, let’s fix issues.

 One of the first problems you’d see is that Mavericks’s iBooks app does not show you all the books in your original collection.
-If the books are downloaded/purchased via the book store, it shows up fine but if not, there’s a real good chance that those won’t show up.
+If the books are downloaded/purchased via the bookstore, it shows up fine but if not, there’s a really good chance that those won’t show up.

 To fix this, you have to do just one thing.
 Move them from iTunes.
 Here’s how:

-- Wait for all books to be transferred.
-In case of a large collection of books, it might take a while before all your books show up on the iBooks library.
+Step #4.
+Wait for all books to be transferred.
+In the case of a large collection of books, it might take a while before all your books show up on the iBooks library.